Code of conduct

 Here are some examples of behaviours that have occurred at past events which are not appropriate:

-- offensive verbal or written remarks related to gender, sexual orientation, disability, physical appearance, body size, race or religion;
+- offensive verbal or written remarks related but not limited to gender, sex, sexual orientation, disability, physical appearance, body size, race or religion;

 - sexual or violent images in public spaces (including presentation slides);